dayofmythology/ase-prefun-test/README.md

 1. After pushing to this repository as per the previous step, check https://github.tools.sap/cloud-curriculum/fun-prerequisite-test-nodejs/actions for a pipeline run with your D/I/C-Number.

-1. If the pipeline is successful (green) you passed, if it is red there were still some issues you need to fix.
+1. If the pipeline is successful :white_check_mark: you passed, if it fails :x: there are still some issues you need to fix.
 (repeat [4.
 Commit and Push to personal Branch](#4-commit-and-push-to-personal-branch) and check again)

 :octocat: **Happy Coding** :octocat: